imagej/imagej.github.io/_pages/help/troubleshooting.md

 This problem can arise when 12-bit, 14-bit or 16-bit images are loaded into ImageJ without autoscaling.
 In that case, the display is scaled to the full 16-bit range (0 - 65535 intensity values), even though the actual data values typically span a much smaller range.
 For example, on a 12-bit camera, the largest possible intensity value is 4095—but with 0 mapped to black and 65535 mapped to white, 4095 ends up (linearly) mapped to a very very dark gray, nearly invisible to the human eye.

-You can fix this by clicking on {% include bc content='Image | Adjust | Brightness/Contrast...'%} and hitting the *Auto* button.
+You can fix this by clicking on {% include bc path='Image | Adjust | Brightness/Contrast...'%} and hitting the *Auto* button.

 You can verify whether the actual data is there by moving the mouse over the image, and looking at the pixel probe output in the [status bar area of the main ImageJ window](Getting_Started#The_status_bar).